OpenEnergyPlatform/academy/docs/courses/08_licensing.md

 ## Open Data

-Data that lack a suitable open license cannot be considered open.<br>
+Data that lack a suitable open license cannot be considered as open.<br>
 The [Open Knowledge Foundation](https://okfn.org/) defines [open data](https://opendefinition.org/) and content as following.<br>